talhayavcin/talhayavcin/README.md

 Junior Frontend Developer
 -------------------------------

-I've been learning to code for 1 years.
+I've been coding for 2 years.
 I started with C / C++ in my school.
-After, about 4 months ago I have decided to become a frontend developer.
+After, I have decided to become a frontend developer.
 I'm currently learning React.
 I am developing clone applications.(Twitter, Netflix, etc.).
-I am currently looking for an internship, job or project where I can improve myself.
+I am currently working as a Frontend Developer.

 * 🌍  I'm based in Istanbul, Turkey
 * ✉️  You can contact me at [talhayavcin35@gmail.com](mailto:talhayavcin35@gmail.com)